Bringing the 'wow' factor

 Athletic Director Danny White said he is ready to “bring the wow factor” back to Alumni Arena.

-When White arrived in Buffalo in 2012, he expressed interest in making changes to the arena, which has received little cosmetic upgrades since its inception in 1982.
+When White arrived in Buffalo in 2012, he expressed interest in making changes to the multi-purpose venue that hosts many of UB’s Division-I athletic teams – which has received little cosmetic upgrades since its inception in 1982.

 The first part of the program’s redesign initiative for Alumni Arena – a mural of UB athletes in their respective blue and white uniforms – is now complete.
 The mural stretches from the concourse to the end of the hallway.
 The total renovations, which will include a digital, interactive Hall of Fame, cost $105,000, according to White.

 "It’s a growing trend in college athletics,” White said of the upgrade.
 “With the technology now, some of these graphic design firms can make a facility like Alumni Arena that is 30 years old and create some ‘wow’ factor.
 We wanted an opportunity to showcase our student-athletes in all sports for something that’s really important to us.
 The blue and white makes it a more welcoming environment for our fans.”

 Further plans to makeover the building includes the “Dr. and Mrs. Edmond J. Gicewicz Family UB Athletics Hall of Fame,” an interactive Hall of Fame.
 The new Hall of Fame will have a 70-inch touch-screen LED television.
 The television will organize inductees by sport, decade, year or name.